inokawa/react-use-d3/README.md

 React is a nice library to create user interfaces in data-driven way.
 So why not use them together?

-Well, integrating D3 into React was tried by many but it looks that no one succeeded to do it perfectly.
-I think it's because of many mismatches between them.
+Well, integrating D3 into React was tried by many.
+Someone uses a part of D3's possibilities in React but it looks that no one succeeded to port all of them.
+I think it's because of mismatches between D3 and React.

 - React does DOM manipulation through virtual DOM but D3 does it directly with its own data binding system.
 - React is only for UI but D3 has everything for visualization.